SofaDefrost/SofaGym/README.md

 # SofaGym

-Software toolkit to easily create an [Gym](https://github.com/openai/gym) (previously Gym) environment out of any [SOFA](https://github.com/sofa-framework/sofa) scene.
+Software toolkit to easily create an [Gym](https://github.com/openai/gym) environment out of any [SOFA](https://github.com/sofa-framework/sofa) scene.

-The toolkit provides an API based on the standard Gymnasium API, allowing to train classical Reinforcement Learning algorithms.
+The toolkit provides an API based on the standard Gym API, allowing to train classical Reinforcement Learning algorithms.

 The toolkit also comprises example scenes based on the SoftRobots plugin for SOFA to illustrate how to include SOFA simulations and train learning algorithms on them.

 ## Installation
 ### Prerequisites

-#### 1) SofaGym need a [Sofa installation](https://www.sofa-framework.org/community/doc/getting-started/build/linux/) v22.06
+#### 1) SofaGym need a [Sofa installation](https://www.sofa-framework.org/community/doc/getting-started/build/linux/) v22.12
 with a mandatory plugin :
 * [SofaPython3](https://github.com/sofa-framework/SofaPython3) (fetchable within sofa)